DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/hardware/camera/GigE.rst

 ..
 Attention::
     * From file: Select a single png file
-    * Fron folder: It reads out all the \*.png file from the folder
+    * From folder: It reads out all the \*.png file from the folder
     * From numeric: Read specific files with dedicated prefix.

 Use Camera with Camera Node
 ---------------------------

-Once configuring the camera, switch back to the flowchar.
+Once configuring the camera, switch back to the flowchart.
 Right click the "+" sign and add the camera node.

 .. image:: camera-image/Picture29.png
    :align: center